1996 the Hewlett Foundation invited NC State to submit a

 New Faculty Only:

--- Attend an orientation meeting which is held near the
+-- Attend an orientation meeting held near the

 end of the semester that precedes the one in which they